About the NFL Life Line

 Individuals can simply call (800) 506-0078 or chat online to be connected with a counselor.
 These caring professionals are trained to understand the specific issues that may arise during or after a professional career in football, as well as a variety of general problems that can affect anyone.
 No confidential information about individual calls or callers is shared with the NFL, teams, or any other organization.
 They’re there to listen and assist callers in finding solutions in challenging times, provide support for individuals who are calling out of concern for somebody else, and can connect callers with programs and resources offered by the NFL and other organizations.
 Federal evaluations of hotlines similar to this service have shown that they can effectively reduce emotional distress and suicidal thinking in callers.

-The Mental Health Association of New York City (MHA-NYC) is a leading not-for-profit organization that addresses mental health needs in New York City and across the nation.
-MHA-NYC operates an award-winning comprehensive NYC-area crisis contact center that incorporates state-of-the-art telephone, text and web-based technologies to reach and respond to diverse community needs.
-MHA-NYC answers calls to the National Suicide Prevention Lifeline from New York City and runs a wide range of crisis hotlines, including 1-800-LIFENET (the city's only accredited, multi-lingual, professionally-staffed hotline available 24/7/365), which has assisted over a million callers in need since it launched in 1996.
-MHA-NYC also operates the OASAS HOPEline for New York State residents with substance or gambling addictions and the anti-bullying BRAVEline serving 1.1 million public schoolchildren.
-MHA-NYC is also a nationally recognized leader in disaster mental health response as a result of its work serving people impacted by the terrorist attacks of 9/11.
+Vibrant Emotional Health (formerly the Mental Health Association of New York City) is a leading not-for-profit organization that addresses mental health needs in New York City and across the nation.
+Vibrant operates an award-winning comprehensive NYC-area crisis contact center that incorporates state-of-the-art telephone, text and web-based technologies to reach and respond to diverse community needs.
+Vibrant answers calls to the National Suicide Prevention Lifeline from New York City and runs a wide range of crisis hotlines, including 1-800-LIFENET (the city’s only accredited, multi-lingual, professionally-staffed hotline available 24/7/365), which has assisted over a million callers in need since it launched in 1996.
+Vibrant also operates the OASAS HOPEline for New York State residents with substance or gambling addictions and the anti-bullying BRAVEline serving 1.1 million public schoolchildren.
+Vibrant is also a nationally recognized leader in disaster mental health response as a result of its work serving people impacted by the terrorist attacks of 9/11.